Horseland (TV series): Nani Cloud and Sunburst

-Nani is a 12-year-old Native American girl who appears in several episodes during season 3.
-She is proud of her Cherokee heritage and loves nature and horses.
-Nani has black hair and hazel eyes, and is shown to wear light blue and light yellow.
-She is quick to defend herself and accidentally stirs up a rivalry between her and Zoey for the position of leadership for the cross-country team at Horseland.
-Nani is calm, friendly, intelligent and good with animals.
-She was voiced by Rachel Ware.
+Nani is a 12-year-old Native American girl who debuts at the start of season 3.
+She is proud of her Cherokee ethnic heritage and loves nature and horses.
+Nani has blue-black hair with braided tendrils and hazel eyes, and wears a light blue long-sleeved Cherokee jacket with light yellow accents, and blue jeans.
+She is quick to defend herself and accidentally stirs up a rivalry between herself and Zoey for the position of leadership for the cross-country team at Horseland.
+Nani is calm, friendly, intelligent, and good with animals.
+She is voiced by Rachel Ware.

-Nani's horse is Sunburst, a generally calm and polite palomino Paint gelding with gold highlights.
-He cannot stand to wear saddles and prefers to be ridden bareback, though he gets used to saddles eventually.
-Like their owners, he at first starts out on bad terms with Pepper, but the two eventually become friends, and he later begins to show great concern for her well-being.
+Nani's horse is Sunburst, a generally calm and polite yellow palomino Paint gelding with a white mane with gold highlights.
+He cannot stand to wear saddles and prefers to be ridden bareback, though he gets used to saddles within one episode, as it is clear that the writers forgot about this plot point.
+Like his owner, he at first starts on bad terms with Pepper, but the two eventually become friends, and he later begins to show great concern for her well-being.
 Unlike many of the other horses, he rarely lets mean words affect him.
 He has a single braid under his mane.
 His symbol is a yellow sun with blue lights, representing dignity.
-He was voiced by Cork Ramer.
+He is voiced by Cork Ramer.

 Shep

-Shep is a wise male collie, who acts as the leader of the animals at Horseland, and is the narrator of the series.
+Shep is a wise male rough collie, who acts as the leader of the animals at Horseland, and is the narrator of the series.
 He is a very loyal ranch dog and always helps the horses in times of trouble.
-Shep often serves as the voice of reason for Teeny and Angora, and, to illustrate a moral or lesson, frequently relates stories to Teeny (most of the episodes are actually flashbacks to past events).
+Shep often serves as the voice of reason for Teeny and Angora, and, to illustrate a moral or lesson, frequently relates stories to them based on the episode's plot.
 He is friendly, perceptive, and protective of both the horses and the riders at Horseland.
-His owner is Bailey.
+His owners are Will and Bailey.
 Shep has been with him since he was a pup.
-Shep would frequently break the fourth wall from time to time, addressing the audience about the episode's lesson.
-He was voiced by Jerry Longe.
+Shep would frequently break the fourth wall, addressing the audience about the episode's lesson.
+He is voiced by Jerry Longe.

 Teeny

-Teeny is a young, adorable, chubby black-and-white female pot-bellied pig who wears a pink ribbon on her tail.
+Teeny is a young chubby black-and-white female pot-bellied pig who wears a pink ribbon on her tail.
 She shows a innocent, naive personality, and often becomes anxious over relatively small situations.
 She is well-intentioned, though simple-minded, and Shep usually acts as a friend and mentor to Teeny, in contrast to Angora, who frequently teases her.
 Although Teeny rarely understands situations, she is a compassionate young piglet who gets very worried about others when there is trouble.
-She was voiced by Michelle Zacharia.
+She is voiced by Michelle Zacharia.